1926 Atlantic hurricane season: Hurricane Two

 Early on July 29, a tropical depression formed more than 1200 mi east of the Leeward Islands.
 Over the next few days, it moved west-northwest, becoming a tropical storm by 00:00 UTC on July 31.
 On August 1, the cyclone turned northwestward and began strengthening rapidly, reaching hurricane intensity by the early afternoon.
 The next day, it attained major hurricane intensity—winds of at least 115 mph, equivalent to the modern-day classification of Category 3 intensity—and over the next few days its track varied between north-northwest and northwest.
 Early on August 5, it reached a peak intensity of 120 mph, based on the pressure–wind relationship.
 It curved to the north and weakened, then passed about 80 mi west of Bermuda on August 6.
-A few days later, it transitioned into an extratropical cyclone and then struck near Port Hawkesbury, Nova Scotia, with winds of 75 mph and a central pressure at or below 1000 mb.
+A few days later, it transitioned into an extratropical cyclone and then struck near Port Hawkesbury, Nova Scotia, with winds of 75 mph and a central pressure at or below 29.54 inHg.

 Several ships recorded hurricane-force winds and pressures as low as 968 mb, though none entered the eye of the hurricane and sampled the lowest pressure in the storm.
 The system produced winds of 54 mph on Bermuda as it passed very close to that island.
 About this time, five ocean liners near each other encountered the storm; some portholes on the Orca were damaged and 15 passengers were treated for cuts, bruises, and contusions.
-Off Nova Scotia, the cyclone produced an unspecified number of casualties, including the sinking of the schooners Sylvia Mosher and Sadie Knickle.
+Off Nova Scotia, the cyclone sank a pair of schooners, the Sylvia Mosher and Sadie Knickle.
 Between 55 and 58 deaths occurred, including 49 from two ships crashing ashore Sable Island.
 In Nova Scotia, the storm downed trees and electrical poles, damaging some homes and leaving telephone service outages.
 Crops and fruit trees were also damaged.
 High winds also interrupted telegraph communications in Newfoundland.